Critical Archive of the Visual and Related Arts

 Henry Adams Building.
 1912

 Much of what I’ve seen of Sullivan’s late work makes me want to say that this was his MO: to place variously slight, mostly rectilinear masses around the inside perimeter of his structures, cutting into their otherwise expansive-feeling and unified interiors to suggest both the boundedness and enfolded, infinite complexity of architectural space.
 In other words, the man liked to sculpt the negative with the positive.
 It works oppositely in the Henry Adams Building, though, which has a big central kaaba accented by a variety of portals.
 It’s the least spacious Sullivan interior I’ve seen, but also the most forwardly sculptural.
 (This is exaggerated by the presence of a crazy amount of original, integral fixtures: chandeliers, lamps, desks, chairs, windows.)
 The exterior is almost painterly with its integration of brick and terracotta features; its nine windows give it a staggering rhythm.
-(2024)
+(TFS, 2024)

 Chicago, IL: Graceland Cemetery